Obafemi Awolowo

-As a young man he was an active journalist, editing publications such as the Nigerian worker, on top of others as well.
-After receiving his bachelors of commerce degree in Nigeria, he traveled to London to pursue his degree in law.
+As a young man he was an active journalist, editing publications such as the Nigerian Worker and the African Sentinel, on top of others as well.
+He later became founder and publisher of Nigerian Tribune of African Newspapers of Nigeria Ltd. After receiving his bachelor of commerce degree in Nigeria, he traveled to London to pursue his degree in law.
 Obafemi Awolowo was the first premier of the Western Region and later federal commissioner for finance, and vice chairman of the Federal Executive Council during the Nigerian Civil War.
-He was thrice a major contender for his country's highest office.
+He was thrice a major contender for the country's highest office.

-A native of Ikenne in Ogun State of south-western Nigeria, he started his career, like some of his well-known contemporaries, as a nationalist in the Nigerian Youth Movement in which he rose to become Western Provincial Secretary.
+A native of Ikenne in Ogun State of south-western Nigeria, Awolowo started his career, like some of his well-known contemporaries, as a nationalist in the Nigerian Youth Movement in which he rose to become Western Provincial Secretary.
 Awolowo was responsible for much of the progressive social legislation that has made Nigeria a modern nation.
-In 1963 he was imprisoned under the accusations of sedition and was not pardoned by the government until 1966, after which he assumed the role as Minister of Finance.
+In 1963, he was tried and jailed for 10 years on charges of sedition.
+He was pardoned by the government in 1966, after which he appointed the Minister of Finance.
 In recognition of all of this, Awolowo was the first individual in the modern era to be named as the leader of the Yorubas (Yoruba: Asíwájú Àwọn Yorùbá or Asíwájú Ọmọ Oòduà).